cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 });
 ```

-Next we need the code for the enemy itself - this is nothing but a simple sprite with the `enemyControls` component and a `hit.sprite` event listener that checks if it's the player who's been hit and if so, restarts the game.
+Next we need the code for the enemy itself - this is nothing but a simple sprite with the `enemyControls` component and a `hit.sprite` event listener that checks if it's the player who's been hit.
+If it is the player, restart the game.

 ```javascript